 Building on the experience, expertise, and partnerships of the first five years, Million Hearts® 2022 seeks strong and specific commitments to these priorities so that together, we can improve CV health for all.

-Check out the Million Hearts® 2022 framework and commit with us to carry out the priority actions needed to prevent 1 million heart attacks and strokes.
+Check out the Million Hearts® 2022 framework [PDF-81K] and commit with us to carry out the priority actions needed to prevent 1 million heart attacks and strokes.
 Learn more about what current work is being done from the Million Hearts® At-A-Glance [PDF-343K].

 Access drop-in messages and materials—including a fact sheet, sample presentation, and logos—you can use to spread the word about Million Hearts® and your commitment to help prevent 1 million or more heart attacks and strokes by 2022.